vbabashov/house-prices/README.md

 - Test models

-I used nested cross-validation approach (5x2Cv) to compare and find the best performing algorithm and set of parameters.
+I used nested cross-validation approach (5x2Cv) to compare and find the best performing algorithm.
 Analysis showed that LightGBM performs relatively well.

+Train MAE: 10776.56

+Test MAE: 16447.13

+Train R2: 0.95

+Test R2: 0.86

+We can see overfitting due to difference model train and test performance.

+- Select best models

+We then performed the GridSearch hyper-parameter tuning on the LightGBM to determine the best set of parameters.

 Best CV Score: 0.09